amarachiugwu/megaexpert/README.md

-# Ecommerce-MERN
+MegaExpert
-This is an ecommerce site that is built using the MERN Stack
+This is a HYIP Investment Platform